saltstack/salt/doc/topics/tutorials/intro_scale.rst

     1000/60 = ~16

-reconnection attempts a second.
+round about 16 connection attempts a second.
+These values should be altered to values that match your environment.
+Keep in mind though, that it may grow over time and that more minions might raise the problem again.

 Too many minions returning at once
 ==================================
-This can also happen during the testing phase, if all minions are addressed at once.
-Doing a
+This can also happen during the testing phase, if all minions are addressed at once with

 .. code-block:: bash

     $ salt * test.ping

-will cause thousands of minions trying to return their data to the salt-master open port 4506.
+it may cause thousands of minions trying to return their data to the salt-master open port 4506.
 Also causing a syn-flood if the master cant handle that many returns at once.